Sham Chaurasia gharana: Nazakat and Salamat Ali Khan

 Around the turn of the century, the gharana was represented by Vilayat Ali Khan, who was noted for his dhrupad singing.
-His sons were Salamat Ali Khan, Nazakat Ali Khan, Tasadaq Ali Khan, Akhter Ali Khan and Zakir Ali Khan.
+His sons were Salamat Ali Khan, Nazakat Ali Khan, Tasaddaq Ali Khan, Akhter Ali Khan and Zakir Ali Khan.

 The brothers Nazakat Ali Khan (1928–1984) and Salamat Ali Khan (1934–2001) had their debut performance on All India Radio, Delhi in 1942, when Salamat was only 8.
 They went to Amritsar for a memorable concert:

 "When the performance started, it seemed like a feast of musical notes had descended upon us in the audience.
 Every member of the audience was amazed and in complete awe of the duo.
 It was almost unbelievable that boys of that age could give such a fine performance.
 When the drut portion started, the brothers gave a blazing display of taans, sargams and layakari, which left the audience stunned".:

 After the 1947 partition of India, the family first moved to Multan, Pakistan and later moved to Lahore.
 They emerged as one of the leading performers of classical music in Pakistan.
 Famous Indian playback singer Lata Mangeshkar once reportedly said that Ustad Salamat Ali Khan was the greatest classical vocalist of the Indian subcontinent.

 A number of their recordings exist from their very fruitful partnership until 1974.
 Subsequently, due to differences over finances, they broke up, and then Nazakat Ali Khan died in 1984, but Salamat Ali Khan continued singing along with his sons Sharafat Ali Khan and Shafqat Ali Khan, who continue the Sham Chaurasia tradition.
 Salamat's second eldest son, Latafat Ali Khan is an exponent of Ghazal, Thumri and Kafi singing.

-Notable students (shagird) of Ustad Salamat Ali Khan include Ustad Hussain Bakhsh Gullu, Ustad B S Narang, Ustad Shafqat Ali Khan, Abida Parveen, Professor Saman Sultan and many more.
-Ustad Salamat Ali Khan was awarded the Pride of Performance Award in 1977 by the President of Pakistan.
+Notable students (shagird) of Ustad Salamat Ali Khan include Ustad Hussain Baksh Gullo, Ustad B S Narang, Ustad Shafqat Ali Khan, Abida Parveen, and many more.

+Awards and recognition

+Ustad Salamat Ali Khan of the Sham Chaurasia gharana was awarded the Pride of Performance Award in 1977 by the President of Pakistan.